-MPH 525 Health Policy and Management [3]
+MPH 525 Health Policy and Advocacy [3]

-This course presents an overview of health policymaking and describes healthcare policy in the US with emphasis on Medicare, Medicaid, and the Affordable Care Act.
-Emphasis will also be placed on management and communication strategies important to public health professionals.
-We will examine the roles of state and federal agencies in the healthcare as well as the ethical perspectives on health policy and individual and population rights.
-An overview of community health programs, health disparities and a brief comparative analysis of health care in the United States as compared to other countries will be discussed.
+This course provides an overview of health policymaking in the U.S. with an emphasis on Medicare, Medicaid, and the Affordable Care Act.
+Students will examine the roles of state and federal agencies, ethical perspectives on health policy, and the balance between individual and population rights.
+The course highlights advocacy strategies, addressing health disparities, and developing skills to influence public health policy and promote equitable community health programs.